armin-reichert/mazes/README.md

 ## Maze generation algorithms

-A note to all of you who are interested in the content of this repository: The idiots of moderators at StackExchange deleted some of my answers there because I just wanted to help people implementing some maze algorithms and gave them pointers to this repository.
-These morons claimed I would do "self promoting".
+A note to all of you who are interested in the content of this repository: The idiots of moderators at StackExchange deleted some of my answers to StackExchange users and set my reputation to zero (LOL) because I provided pointers to this repository.
+These StackExchange moderator morons claimed I would do "self promoting".
 Self promoting what?
 Free code with an MIT license written by a retired software developer?

 @StackExchange moderators: Fuck you!